beryx-gist/badass-runtime-example-javafx/README.md

 A small JavaFX 11 non-modular application that shows how to use the [Badass Runtime Plugin](https://github.com/beryx/badass-runtime-plugin/).

-It allows you to create custom runtime image of your application and a platform-specific installer for it.
+It allows you to create a custom runtime image of your application and a platform-specific installer for it.

 ### Usage
 **Running with gradle:**